yegor256/blog/_posts/2016/nov/2016-11-09-why-no-ebooks.md

 {% quote Let's just agree that a digital book means a free book %}

 Let me tell you a funny story.
-I received an email a few months ago from a "Korean book publisher".
+I received an email a few months ago from a "Korean book publisher."
 The email said it was very interested in translating [Elegant Objects](/elegant-objects.html) into Korean and publishing in its local market.
 To start the process, the email said, the company needed my book in PDF.
 I replied that I was ready to send a printed copy, which was